Children’s Books

 “A thought-provoking read for ages 10-14, Dear Peter Dear Ulla provides a very human story of a critical time in history and in the lives of two adolescent children and their families…”

-Highly Recommended by Canadian Review of Materials, December 2021.
+Highly Recommended by Canadian Review of Materials, Spring 2022.
 Read full review here.

 “Thought-provoking and well-paced, with much emotional depth and sensitivity, Nickel has created a moving and immersive portrayal of place and time, full of hope and exemplary courage–a must-have addition to any home library and an exceptional resource for classrooms and public libraries everywhere.
 Very highly recommended.”